beamalsky/fop-timeline/README.md

 1. Open your terminal and download the repo:

     ```shell
-    git clone git@github.com:beamalsky/ssw-protest-timeline.git
+    git clone git@github.com:beamalsky/fop-timeline.git
-    cd ssw-protest-timeline
+    cd fop-timeline
     ```

-2. You'll need your own Mapbox token for local development and an Airtable spreadsheet.
-Sign up for [Mapbox](https://account.mapbox.com/), create an access token, and then create a `.env` file at the root of this directory with the following:
+2. Create a `.env` file at the root of this directory with the following:

     ```
-    GATSBY_MAPBOX_KEY=''
     GATSBY_AIRTABLE_KEY=''
     GATSBY_BASE_ID=''
     ```